Richard Bentley: Dissertation on the Epistles of Phalaris

-Bentley had official apartments in St. James's Palace and his first care was the royal library in Ashburnham House.
+Bentley had official apartments in St James's Palace in London, and his first care was the royal library in Ashburnham House in Westminster.
 He worked to restore the collection from a dilapidated condition.
 He persuaded the Earl of Marlborough to ask for additional rooms in the palace for the books.
 This was granted, but Marlborough kept them for his personal use.
 Bentley enforced the law, ensuring that publishers delivered nearly one thousand volumes that had been purchased but not delivered.

 The University of Cambridge commissioned Bentley to obtain Greek and Latin fonts for their classical books; he had these made in Holland.
 He assisted John Evelyn in his Numismata.
 Bentley did not settle down to the steady execution of any of the major projects he had started.
 In 1694, he designed an edition of Philostratus, but abandoned it to Gottfried Olearius (1672–1715), "to the joy," says F. A. Wolf, "of Olearius and of no one else."
 He supplied Graevius with collations of Cicero, and Joshua Barnes with a warning as to the spuriousness of the Epistles of Euripides.
 Barnes printed the epistles anyway and declared that no one could doubt their authenticity but a man who was perfrictae frontis aut judicii imminuti (boldfaced and lacking in judgment).
 For Graevius's Callimachus (1697), Bentley added a collection of the fragments with notes.

 He wrote the Dissertation on the Epistles of Phalaris (1699), his major academic work, almost accidentally.
 In 1697, William Wotton, about to bring out a second edition of his Ancient and Modern Learning, asked Bentley to write out a paper exposing the spuriousness of the Epistles of Phalaris, long a subject of academic controversy.
 The Christ Church editor of Phalaris, Charles Boyle, resented Bentley's paper.
 He had already quarrelled with Bentley in trying to get the manuscript in the royal library collated for his edition (1695).
 Boyle wrote a response which was accepted by the reading public, although it was much later criticised as showing only superficial learning.
 The demand for Boyle's book required a second printing.
 When Bentley responded, it was with his dissertation.
 The truth of its conclusions was not immediately recognised, but it has a high reputation.